-Ala Kul also called Ala Köl is a lovely altitude glacial lake in Kyrgyzstan.
-It is situated at an altitude of 3,560 metres between the Karakol and Altyn Arashan valleys, in the Terskey Alatau mountain range.
-This natural lake is a highly sought-after attraction for hike lovers who come to explore the region.
+Ala Kul Lake, also called Ala Köl, is a lovely glacial mountain lake in Kyrgyzstan.
+It is located at an altitude of 3560 m (11,680 ft) between the Karakol and Altyn Arashan valleys, in the Terskey Alatoo mountain range.
+This natural lake is a place regularly sought-after by hikers who come to explore the region.

-The name Ala Kul means "Motley Lake".
-Putimtsoff, a Russian explorer, was first to visit the lake in 1811.
-Following this discovery, he was then able to establish a beautiful description of the place including the different colors of the water and also the names of the winds blowing around the lake.
-It was only 30 years later that the famous German naturist Alexander Schrenk travelled to the site to attest to the explorer's stories.
+The name Ala Kul means "Colorful Lake".
+A Russian explorer named Putimtsoff was the first to visit the lake in 1811.
+He then described his discovery by indicating all of the different colors he spotted in the lake’s waters, and talked of the winds blowing around the lake.
+30 years later, the famous German biologist Alexander Schrenk travelled to the site and confirmed the explorer's stories.

 Since then, the lake has become a popular hiking site.

-The beauty of the lake is all the same deserved.
-Perched at 3560 meters of altitude, the access to the lake is done by a long ascent which can present some difficulties in particular once passed the Kurgar Tor.
-Nevertheless, on your way, you will have the opportunity to meet some wild animals, herds of yaks or sheep and some yurts camps, also families who will invite you to drink tea, enough to make small appreciable breaks.
-From the Ala Kul Pass, you will enjoy a breathtaking view of the peaks of Karakol, Djiguit and Oguz Bashi peaks.
-The unspoiled surrounding nature will leave you speechless and meditative while your mind runs free.
+Nevertheless, it takes some efforts to reach this charming lake.
+Perched at 3560 m of altitude, Ala Kol can only be accessed by a long ascent which presents some difficulties.
+The picturesque hike offers the opportunity to meet some wild animals, herds of yaks or sheep and cross some shepherd’s yurts.
+From the Ala Kul Pass, you will have a breathtaking view of the Karakol, Djiguit and Oguz Bashi peaks.
+The unspoiled nature that surrounds the lake will leave you speechless and give you the opportunity to meditate and relax.

-The hike to the Ala Kul lake can take between 1 and 3 days depending on the route and your walking speed.
+The hike towards the lake Ala Kul can last between 2 and 3 days depending on the route you choose and on your walking pace.